jantman/pizero-gpslog/README.rst

 * Read GPS data from gpsd and cache it, possibly averaging the speed readings.
 * Write the most recent GPS data to disk (flash memory) at a user-defined interval.
 Time flushes to minimize power usage.
 * Maintain status LEDs for quick visual status check.
+* Make daemon notifications to systemd as appropriate.

 Requirements
 ------------